WHICH VAGINAL-BIRTHING NUT CASE SAID A C-SECTION WASN’T GIVING BIRTH?

 Things vary a bit here, depending upon OB/surgeon, midwives and hospital provider.

 You may, however, just see your bub over the screen, and then she may disappear to the side of the operating theatre to be quickly assessed and wrapped.
-She will then be brought to you.
+She may then be brought to you.

 My first birth was by Caesarean, and I remember feeling my baby was almost too precious to touch. blubber blubber…